For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 * Figures were sourced from College Board, which publishes the figures in US Dollars.
 Conversions were accurate at the time of writing.

 As you can see, average tuition fees at private universities are much higher than at publicly funded universities.
 Most of the top American universities are private.
-They will typically charge even more than the average figures, with tuition at both Yale and Harvard topping $50,000 a year.
+They will typically charge even more than the average figures, with tuition at both Yale and Harvard going over $50,000 a year in 2024/25.

 Your fees need to be paid in advance of each semester.
-You can also choose to pay for the full year or semester by semester.
+You can usually choose to pay for the full year or semester by semester.

-Similar to the UK in recent years, there have been many complaints in America regarding the rising cost of tuition fees and the cutting of financial aid sources.
+Similar to the UK in recent years, there have been many complaints in America regarding the rising cost of tuition fees and issues with financial aid.

 Cost of living while studying in America